56 new COVID-19 cases reported in several Sask. regions

 These cases have been reported in the central region, the Regina area, the Saskatoon area and the south.

-According to information from the government, previous infections reported in the southwest region have spread throughout southwest and west central areas of the province.
-Eight cases are considered sporadic.
+According to information from the government, previous infections reported in the southwest region have spread throughout southwest and west central areas of the province

 The following rural municipalities have been impacted by the latest cases: